bazad/ida_kernelcache/README.md

 object, which makes parsing data structures much easier. `ReadWords` is a generator to iterate over data words and their addresses in a range.

+* **classes**:
+This module defines the `ClassInfo` type that holds information about C++ classes in the kernelcache and provides the function `collect_class_info` to scan the kernelcache for classes and populate the global `class_info` dictionary with a map from class names to `ClassInfo` objects.
+The `ClassInfo` type records the class name, the OSMetaClass instance, the virtual method table, and the superclass name for each C++ class.
+Additionally, each `ClassInfo` object stores references to the superclass's `ClassInfo` and the `ClassInfo` of all direct subclasses, making it easy to examine and traverse the class hierarchy. `collect_class_info` also stores the set of all virtual method tables in the global `vtables` set.

+* **kernel**:
+This module provides the `base` and `prelink_info` global variables. `base` is the base address of the kernel image (the start of the kernel's Mach-O header). `prelink_info` is the parsed `__PRELINK_INFO` dictionary.

-* **kplist.py**:
+* **kplist**:
-This module implements a kernel-style plist parser in order to parse the `__PRELINK_INFO` segment.
+This module provides the `kplist_parse` function to parse kernel-style plists.

+* **metaclass**:
+This module provides the function `initialize_metaclass_symbols` which adds a symbol for each known OSMetaClass instance.

+* **offset**:
+This module provides the functions `initialize_data_offsets` and `initialize_offset_symbols`.
+The former scans through the segments looking for pointers which can be converted into offsets.
+The latter symbolicates offsets in the `__got` section of each kext if the target of the offset has a symbol.

-* **kernelcache_ida_segments.py**:
+* **segment**:
-This module provides the function `kernelcache_initialize_segments` to rename IDA's segments to be more useful.
-By default, IDA seems to create the segment names by combining a guess of the bundle identifier with the Mach-O section describing the region. `kernelcache_initialize_segments` extracts the true bundle identifier from the `__PRELINK_INFO` dictionary and renames each segment to include the bundle identifier, Mach-O segment, and Mach-O section.
-In particular, this makes it possible to distinguish between `__TEXT.__const` and `__DATA_CONST.__const`.
-This module also provides the function `kernelcache_kext` to determine the kext containing the specified address.
+This module provides the function `initialize_segments` to rename IDA's segments to be more useful.
+By default, IDA seems to create the segment names by combining a guess of the bundle identifier with the Mach-O section describing the region. `initialize_segments` extracts the true bundle identifier from the `__PRELINK_INFO` dictionary and renames each segment to include the bundle identifier, Mach-O segment, and Mach-O section.
+This makes it possible, for example, to distinguish between `__TEXT.__const` and `__DATA_CONST.__const`.
+This module also provides the function `kernelcache_kext` (re-exported at the top level) to determine the kext containing the specified address.

-* **kernelcache_offsets.py**:
-This module provides the function `kernelcache_data_offsets` which scans through the segments looking for pointers which can be converted into offsets.

-* **kernelcache_vtable_utilities.py**:
-This module provides the functions `kernelcache_vtable_length` and `kernelcache_convert_vtable_to_offsets`, the latter of which is mostly redundant if `kernelcache_data_offsets` is used. `kernelcache_vtable_length` checks whether the specified address could be a vtable and returns the vtable length.

-* **kernelcache_class_info.py**:
+* **stub**:
-This module scans for OSMetaClass instances and virtual method tables and uses this information to construct a class hierarchy.
-Information about each class is stored in a `ClassInfo` object, which records the name of the class and superclass, a reference to the superclass's `ClassInfo`, the size of the class, the address of the OSMetaClass instance, and the address of the class vtable.
-The `kernelcache_collect_class_info` function collects all this information, and stores a map from the class names to `ClassInfo` objects in the global `kernelcache_class_info` dictionary.
-This function also stores the set of all virtual method tables (even those that couldn't be matched to a particular class) in the global `kernelcache_vtables` variable.
+Many kexts in the kernelcache contain stub functions in a `__stubs` section that jump to functions in the kernel proper.
+Unfortunately, these stubs provide a barrier for propagating cross references and type information.
+This module doesn't solve these problems, but it does make looking at stubs a bit easier by automatically renaming stub functions so that the target function name is visible.
+Stubs and their targets are forcibly converted into functions in IDA, which helps make the functions in IDA line up with the functions in the original source code.

-* **kernelcache_vtable_methods.py**:
+* **vtable**:
-This module provides the generator `kernelcache_vtable_overrides` which enumerates the virtual methods in a class which override virtual methods used by the superclass.
+This module provides many useful functions for working with virtual method tables, including `vtable_length`, `convert_vtable_to_offsets`, `vtable_overrides`, `initialize_vtable_symbols`, and `initialize_vtable_method_symbols`. `vtable_length` checks whether the specified address could be a vtable and returns the vtable length.
+The generator `vtable_overrides` enumerates the virtual methods in a class which override virtual methods used by the superclass.
+The function `initialize_vtable_symbols` adds a symbol for the start of each identified vtable.

-* **kernelcache_vtable_symbols.py**:
-This module provides two useful functions, `kernelcache_add_vtable_symbols` and `kernelcache_symbolicate_vtable_overrides`.
-The first adds a symbol for the start of each identified vtable.
-The second iterates through the overridden methods in each vtable and propagates symbols from the superclass to the subclass.
+`initialize_vtable_method_symbols` iterates through the overridden methods in each vtable and propagates symbols from the superclass to the subclass.
 This is possible because most of the base classes in IOKit are defined in XNU with relatively complete symbol information.
 Each method override in the vtable of a subclass must conform to the same interface as the method in the superclass, which means we can generate a symbol for the override by substituting the subclass's name for the superclass's name in the virtual method symbol in the superclass.
 For example, if we have no name for the virtual method at index 7 in the `AppleKeyStore` class, but we know that the virtual method at index 7 in its superclass `IOService` is called `__ZNK9IOService12getMetaClassEv`, then we can infer that index 7 should be called `__ZNK13AppleKeyStore12getMetaClassEv` in the subclass.
 This technique can be used to symbolicate most virtual methods in most classes.

-* **kernelcache_metaclass_symbols.py**:
-This module provides the function `kernelcache_add_metaclass_symbols` which adds a symbol for each known OSMetaClass instance.

-* **kernelcache_stubs.py**:
-Despite its name, this module actually deals with both stubs and offsets.
-Many kexts in the kernelcache contain stub functions in a `__stubs` section that jump to functions in the kernel proper.
-Unfortunately, these stubs provide a barrier for propagating cross references and type information.
-This module doesn't solve these problems, but it does make looking at stubs a bit easier by automatically renaming stub functions so that the target function name is visible.
-Stubs and their targets are forcibly converted into functions in IDA, which helps make the functions in IDA line up with the functions in the original source code.
-Offsets in the `__got` section are symbolicated similarly.
+## Other scripts

+The `ida_kernelcache_reload.py` script is identical to `ida_kernelcache.py`, except it forces the `ida_kernelcache` module and all submodules to be reloaded.
+It is mostly useful for development.

 ## A note on generalizing

-Some of this functionality likely applies more broadly than just to Apple kernelcaches (for example, vtable analysis and symbol propagation, or some of the function coercion techniques in `kernelcache_stubs.py`).
-Nonetheless, I've prefixed every public function with `kernelcache_` because I have not tested any of this on other types of binaries.
+Some of this functionality likely applies more broadly than just to Apple kernelcaches (for example, vtable analysis and symbol propagation, or most of the functions in `ida_utilities.py`).
+Nonetheless, I've limited the import scope to just the `ida_kernelcache` module because I have not tested any of this on other types of binaries.

 ## License